kube-HPC/kube-HPC.github.io/site/learn/Streaming.md

 ```
 ![StreamFlowExample1](../../img/streaming/StreamingFlowExample1.png)

-    - Flow named analyze, is from node sort which streams to node A. Syntax would be sort >> A
+    - Flow named "analyze" streams from node "sort" to node A. Syntax: sort >> A.
-    Also, flow named master, is from node twitt which streams to node sort that streams to node B. Syntax would be twitt >> sort >> B.
+    Also, flow named "master" streams from node "twitt" to node "sort," which then streams to node B. Syntax: twitt >> sort >> B.
 ```json
 {
     "streaming": {